-WHEN IT COMES to retaining a sustainable way of life, Marin, like all of California, is on a precipice.
+WHEN IT COMES to retaining a sustainable way of life, California, like many parts of the U.S., is on a precipice.
 Recent years have brought drought and ravaging fires, and our land and housing prices are among the highest in the nation— requiring new thinking from businesses and government agencies.
 But residents can also do something to ease strain on land use: live smaller.

 Of course, as an idea, living small (or smaller) is not new.
 In California, its modernized form dates back at least to the 1960s, when The Sea Ranch, in coastal Sonoma County, was conceived.
 For that residential project, architects and designers challenged themselves to prove humans could live in a fragile natural environment without destroying it.
 The development evolved into an intentional community grounded in environmental stewardship and community service.